pierogio/pierogio/README.md

 # Hello, World! 👋 I'm Piero.

-I'm a Junior Data Scientist.
+I'm a Data Scientist Junior.

 ## 🎓 Education
 I recently graduated from a Data Science boot camp, an intensive program that equipped me with the necessary tools and knowledge to analyze and interpret complex datasets.
 In addition to my recent studies, I have completed a Java backend boot camp and a Python course in the past.
 These experiences have provided me with knowledge in Python, SQL and basic PHP, HTML, CSS and Java.